-Now in its eighth year, the Slope Day Programming Board has evolved into one of the most prominent student organizations.
+Now in its twelfth year, the Slope Day Programming Board has evolved into one of the most prominent student organizations.

-Activities, Programming, & Events in the Current Funding Cycle
+Activities, Programming and Events

 Since the Slope Day Programming Board's inception in 2003, the organization has organized an annual celebration that draws thousands of Cornellians onto Libe Slope to celebrate the end of the academic year.
 The past two years for the SDPB have been no exceptions; both events have drawn increasingly more students, alumni, and guests to SlopeFest, a carnival-style event held on Ho Plaza, and the Slope Day concert on Libe Slope.